DataDog/dogapi-rb/README.md

-Ruby client for Datadog API v1.0.3
+# Ruby client for Datadog API v1.0.3

 The Ruby client is a library suitable for inclusion in existing Ruby projects or for development of standalone scripts.
 It provides an abstraction on top of Datadog's raw HTTP interface for reporting events and metrics.

 # Installation

-## Source
+## From Source

 Available at: https://github.com/DataDog/dogapi-rb